quadshot/opentickets-community/README.md

 * Checkin People to your Events with a QR Reader
 * Event Ticket Reporting

-**Enterprise Premium Extensions**
+## Enterprise Premium Extensions ##
-This is a core plugin, but you can add even more functionality withe licensed premium extensions.
+This is a core plugin, but you can add even more functionality with licensed premium extensions.

-See the complete list of the [available Extensions at opentickets.com]((http://opentickets.com/extensions/).
+See the complete list of the [available extensions at http://opentickets.com/extensions](http://opentickets.com/extensions).

 Some features available as extensions:
 * Seating Charts
 * Box Office
 * Coupons & Passes